Navigating the Complexities of RFI RFQ: A Comprehensive Guide for Businesses

 Challenge: Vague RFI Responses That Don't Enable Decision-Making

-What we've observed: 41% of RFI responses contain marketing language rather than specific capability descriptions, making vendor comparison nearly impossible.
+Issue: Many RFI responses contain marketing language rather than specific capability descriptions.

 Tactical solution: Structure RFI questions as completion tasks rather than open-ended questions: